 Be sure to select enough elective seminars within sociology to meet the minimum units within sociology for the MA.
 Most students will take 38 credits in their first two years, so this still leaves units of additional elective credit that can be applied toward the doctoral degree.
-These could be additional courses in sociology, or be applied toward research apprenticeships or independent study within sociology, or coursework outside of sociology during the second year.
+These could be additional courses in sociology, research apprenticeships or independent study within sociology, or coursework outside of sociology during the second year.